mjd-tech/Linux-notes/networking/ssh/files.md

 Server-side file.
 Lets the server authenticate the user.
 Holds public keys of remote users that are allowed to log into the local user’s account without providing a password.

+## Permissions
+This is the easiest way:
+- .ssh directory 700
+- all files within 600